Geography & the Environment

 Global Masters Scholars

-Working in partnership with the Department of Physical Geography and Ecosystem Science and the Department of Human Geography at Lund University, we are excited to offer students the opportunity to earn a BS from DU and an MS from Lund in a five-year that splits time between the two schools.
+Working in partnership with the Department of Physical Geography and Ecosystem Science and the Department of Human Geography at Lund University and the School of Agriculture and Environment at the University of Western Australia, we are excited to offer students the opportunity to earn a bachelors degree from DU and an MS abroad in a five-year program that splits time between the two schools.